freesewing/freesewing/packages/rendertest/README.md

 # @freesewing/rendertest

-A freesewing pattern to test (y)our render engine our CSS
+A FreeSewing pattern to test (y)our render engine our CSS